EllaCrane/EllaCrane.github.io/index.md

 ## News

+- **[Nov.
+2025]** Innovate UK funding for collaboration with QuEra, Phasecraft, Coversion, Mesolens, UCL and Oxford starts.
+- **[Oct.
+2025]** Read the King's News article about us entering the [semifinal of the Google XPRIZE](https://www.kcl.ac.uk/news/kings-quantum-scientist-enters-semifinal-of-major-global-competition), competing for 5M $ prize purse!
 - **[Sep.
-2025]** We have launched our 8 week long extra-curricular [King's IBM Quantum Computing Fall Fest](https://fallfest.qiskit.london) with over 250 students registered from around London.
+2025]** I am hosting an 8 week long extra-curricular [King's IBM Quantum Computing Fall Fest](https://fallfest.qiskit.london) with over 250 students registered from around London, 5-9pm every Wednesday.
 - **[Sep.
 2025]** [Sky News](https://news.sky.com/story/british-scientist-among-nobel-prize-winners-for-quantum-research-13446492) published my comments about this year's Nobel prize awarded to a French, and English and an American scientist.
 - **[Jun.
 2025]** [The Economist](https://www.economist.com/graphic-detail/2025/06/06/who-is-ahead-in-the-global-tech-race) just wrote a great article about our work: [Who is ahead in the global tech race?](https://www.economist.com/graphic-detail/2025/06/06/who-is-ahead-in-the-global-tech-race) and it was linked in [Politico](https://www.politico.com/newsletters/national-security-daily/2025/06/05/ukraine-reveals-russias-larger-war-strategy-00390707).
 - **[Jun.
 2025]** Our [Critical and Emerging Technologies Index](https://www.belfercenter.org/critical-emerging-tech-index#in-this-section-nav-8) has just been published by the Harvard Kennedy School.